IRS Scam Calls

 Does the IRS call You?

 No, the IRS usually communicates by sending bills and notices in the mail.
-The IRS is well-aware that IRS impersonators exist and are doing their best to notify the public, but thousands of people still fall for IRS scams each year.
+The IRS is well-aware that IRS impersonators and scammers exist and are doing their best to notify the public, but thousands of people still fall for IRS scams each year.
 Don’t be one of them.

 Never Give Private Information to IRS Scam Calls